-“Responding to user input in the context of stimuli they haven’t been given time to understand.”
+“When a UI responds to user input in the context of stimuli they haven’t been given time to understand.”

 Humans are slow

 If we’re talking about visual stimulus, the average reaction time of a human is 0.25 seconds.
 Add to this time taken to understand and decide an action upon said stimulus and a value of over 1 second is more realistic (see the OODA loop).

 For example, consider a dialog box, suddenly appearing centre-stage in the screen.
 If the user was to click on it, or press a key within 0.25 seconds of it appearing, then they are probably not reacting to its appearance – instead they were probably intending to action something else.